aguirrealvaro/cv/README.md

 ### To Do:

 - printable
-- menu to print, download pdf
+- command menu: print, download pdf